ryankarlos/tsqlt_demo/README.md

 <img src="screenshots/tsqlt/sp_saleslt.png">

-Nowets start by looking at one of the test scripts,[test_company_address.sql].
+No we start by looking at one of the test scripts,[test_company_address.sql].

 We use the CREATE PROCEDURE statement to create a test case.
 The procedure name must start with the word “test” and be created in an existing test class; otherwise, making the test case is much like creating any other procedure.